blend-os/website/docs/reference/configs/system.md

     --------

-    To edit the file, just open it in your favorite text editor (<span class="warning">:fontawesome-solid-exclamation:You will need root privileges</span>).
+    To edit the file, just open it in your favorite text editor ({{ inlinealert("warning", ":fontawesome-solid-exclamation:", "Warning", "You will need root privileges." ) }}).

 </div>